Income protection insurance

 If you want to buy income protection insurance directly from an insurance company, you should shop around to see who will give you the best deal.
 You can use a comparison website to do this.
 You probably won't be able to buy the insurance online as you will need to be assessed by the company for your suitability.
 But you will be able to apply for a quote online or find details of insurance advisers you can speak to.

-The costs of taking out income protection insurance are affected by the following things:
+The costs of taking out income protection insurance are affected by:

 If you take out income protection insurance, you usually have 30 days to cancel the policy and get a full refund.